Skip to navigation Skip to content Skip to subnav

 (1) An apprenticeship program may be proposed for registration by an employer, group of employers, or an industry association.

-(2) If a standard or a collective bargaining agreement or other instrument exists for one or more of the employers or industry association, that provides for participation by a union and concerns any aspect of the operation of the substantive matters of an apprenticeship program, a written acknowledgment by the union about the terms of the proposed program and any objections it may have shall accompany the program registration request.
+(2) If a standard or a collective bargaining agreement or other instrument exists for one or more of the employers or an industry association, that provides for participation by a union and concerns any aspect of the operation of the substantive matters of an apprenticeship program, a written acknowledgment by the union about the terms of the proposed program and any objections it may have shall accompany the program registration request.

 (g) Certificate.
 If the Vermont Registered Apprenticeship Program approves an apprenticeship program, it shall register that apprenticeship program and issue a sponsor approval certificate indicating the approval status as provisional or permanent and may include an expiration date or similar notice that communicates the relationship with the program review cycle.